 (All amounts in Canadian dollars)

-The Company's common shares will be purchased under the program through a combination of a 10b5-1 automatic trading plan as well as at Management's discretion in compliance with regulatory requirements, and given market, cost and other considerations.
+Subject to the negotiation and execution of a broker agreement, the Company's common shares under the bid will be purchased under the program through a combination of a 10b5-1 automatic trading plan as well as at management's discretion in compliance with regulatory requirements, and given market, cost and other considerations.

 There can be no assurance as to the precise number of shares that will be repurchased under the share repurchase program, or the aggregate dollar amount of the shares purchased.
 Tim Hortons may discontinue purchases at any time, subject to compliance with applicable regulatory requirements.
 Shares purchased pursuant to the share repurchase program will be cancelled.

-The maximum number of shares that may be purchased during any trading day may not exceed 25% of the average daily trading volume on the Toronto Stock Exchange, based on the previous six completed calendar months, for a daily total of 125,025 common shares, excluding purchases made by Tim Hortons under its current normal course issuer bid, which will terminate on March 1st, 2010.
+The maximum number of shares that may be purchased during any trading day may not exceed 25% of the average daily trading volume on the TSX, excluding purchases made by Tim Hortons, based on the previous six completed calendar months, for a daily total of 122,790 common shares.
 This limit, for which there are permitted exceptions, is determined in accordance with regulatory requirements.
-Under the 2009 program up to February 19th, 2010, Tim Hortons purchased 5.3 million shares at an average price of $30.83.
+Under the 2012 program, which terminated December 28, 2012 when the dollar amount cap was reached, Tim Hortons purchased 3,899,078 shares at a weighted average price of $51.29 per share.
+As of February 14th, 2013, we had 153,404,839 common shares outstanding.

 Safe Harbor Statement